celinelatulipe/ThinkLikeComputer/_sources/EventHandling/Event-BasedCompleteExample.rst

         """
         Mouse drag handler
         """
+        global dragged
+        if not dragged: # start of a drag, store that we are dragging dragged = True
         add_circle(pos)

     # Handler for mouse click events.
 Takes one parameter:
     #	a tuple of the position of the mouse at moment of click
     def click(pos):